Mary Seton: In popular culture

 Mary Seton was used as a character in a 16th-century Scottish ballad, “Mary Hamilton”, about a lady-in-waiting who is facing execution for having had a child with the King and killing the child.

 The narrator of A Room of One's Own (1929) refers to themself early on in this way: "Here then was I (call me Mary Beton [sic], Mary Seton, Mary Carmichael or by any name you please—it is not a matter of any importance)".

-In the 2013-17 CW television series Reign, the character Lady Aylee, played by Janessa Grant, was loosely based on Mary Seton.
+In the 2013-17 CW television series Reign, the character Lady Aylee, played by Jenessa Grant, was loosely based on Mary Seton.

 In the 2018 film Mary, Queen of Scots, Mary Seton is played by actress Izuka Hoyle.

 In the 2024 novel The Tower by Flora Carr, Lady Mary Seton is a pivotal character.
 In this historical fiction exploring the imprisonment and escape of Mary, Queen of Scots at Lochleven Castle, Lady Seton's inner thoughts are explored and imagined in vivid detail by the author.